nicolaferraro/spring-boot-camel-config/README.md

 Secrets can also be used to configure the application (a sample username/password combination is configured using secrets in this quickstart).
 Unlike the `ConfigMap` objects, secrets require higher permissions in order to be read using the Openshift APIs.
-To overcome this security limitation, the approach used in this quickstart is to mount the secret as a volume in the POD and configure its location in the spring-cloud config file (`src/main/resources/bootstrap.yml`).
+To overcome this security limitation, the approach used in this quickstart is to mount the secret as a volume in the Pod and configure its location in the spring-cloud config file (`src/main/resources/bootstrap.yml`).

-A sample secret (`sample-secret.yml`) is contained in this repository (it changes the configuration to use all available endpoints in the `recipientList`).
+A sample secret (`sample-secret.yml`) is contained in this repository (it just replaces the username `wrong-username` with `myuser`).

-**Note: a secret named `camel-config` must be present in the namespace before the application is deployed** (otherwise the container remains in a pending status, waiting for the secret).
+**Note: a secret named `camel-config` must be present in the namespace before the application is deployed** (otherwise the container remains in a pending status, waiting for it).

 ### Building